sherrysliang/sherrysliang.github.io/_pages/about.md

 ---
 layout: single
 title: "About"
-permalink: /About/
+permalink: /about/
 comments: true
 author_profile: true
 ---

 I am currently a Data Scientist at Starcom.
 In my spare time, I like hiking, cooking and watarcolor painting.
+My best friends are my husband and my dog Oskar.

 ### Education: